microsoft/CSS-SystemCenter-ServiceManager/docs/index.md

 This site contains scripts for supporting and troubleshooting Microsoft Service Manager (SCSM).
 The scripts are intended for identifying and resolving a wide range of issues regarding SCSM.

-All scripts are developed and maintained by members of the Microsoft System Center technical support team.</br>
+All scripts are developed and maintained by members of the Microsoft System Center technical support team.
 We welcome contributions.
 Each script contains a link to GitHub for contributions.

 | Support Scripts |